Don't Knock! Rowhammer at the Backdoor of DNN Models

-In contrast to previous works, such as~\cite{liu2017trojaning, rakin2020tbt, chen2021proflip}, in this paper, we propose a novel {\em joint} learning framework based on constrained optimization to learn the bit flip pattern on the network weights as well as the data trigger pattern simultaneously.
-Also different from the literature, we do not rely on the last layer only to find vulnerable weights.
+We propose a novel {\em joint} learning framework based on constrained optimization to learn the bit flip pattern on the network weights as well as the data trigger pattern simultaneously.
+Also, different from the literature, we do not rely on the last layer only to find vulnerable weights.
 Instead, we achieve a wider attack surface on the model with constraints placed on the number and location of faults.

-To preserve the performance of the networks on clean data, given a collection of test samples $\{x_i\}$ and their corresponding class labels $\{y_i\}$, we propose optimizing the following objective:
+To preserve the performance on clean data, given a collection of test samples $\{x_i\}$ and their corresponding class labels $\{y_i\}$, we propose optimizing the following objective:

-where $\Delta\theta$, $\Delta x$ denote the weight modification pattern and the data trigger pattern, $\Tilde{y}$ denotes the target label, $\ell$ denotes a loss function, $f$ denotes the network parameterized by $\theta$ originally, $\alpha\in[0,1]$ denotes a predefined trade-off parameter to balance the losses on clean data and triggered data, and $\epsilon\geq0$ denotes another predefined parameter to control the trigger pattern.
+where $\Delta\theta$, $\Delta x$ denote the weight modification pattern and the data trigger pattern, $\Tilde{y}$ denotes the target label, $\ell$ denotes a loss function, $f$ denotes the network parameterized by $\theta$ originally, $\alpha\in[0,1]$ denotes a predefined trade-off parameter to balance the losses on clean data and triggered data.
+A large $\alpha$ value would cause the attack to give a more aggressive effort to increase the Attack Success Rate while sacrificing Test Accuracy, and a low $\alpha$ value would cause the attack to preserve the Test Accuracy while sacrificing the Attack Success Rate.
+Ideally, a moderate $\alpha$ value should be chosen to get a high Attack Success Rate while preserving the Test Accuracy as much as possible.
 Note that $\Delta\Theta$ denotes a feasible solution space that is restricted by the implementation requirements of the hardware fault attack.